It’s the question you secretly dread:

 Many Smart Blogger readers are struggling to grow their audiences.
 They may have tried different strategies, but they aren’t seeing results.
 The articles on this site are all about fixing that situation, step by step.

 There are hundreds of ways to do this, and countless post opportunities, but the blog stays focused.
-It talks about writing, but only from a blogging perspective – it doesn’t try to tackle the problems faced by fiction writers (thought it’s happy to help people learn from a great writer of fiction.)
+It talks about writing, but only from a blogging perspective – it doesn’t try to tackle the problems faced by fiction writers (though it’s happy to help people learn from a great writer of fiction.)

 It also doesn’t cover blogging as a hobby – it’s for serious bloggers only.